Lamar Odom’s Father Bashes Bunny Ranch Owner Dennis Hof After GOP Primary Win

 In 2015, Lamar Odom, then 36-year-old, nearly died at the brothel from a drug overdose, according to a Radar Online report.
 Of the Cathouse star, Joe told Radar, “He’s got a brothel, filled with crack heads, skinny a** busted prostitutes and now he’s running for office.”

-Joe went on, “Dennis has got a lot of nerves.
+Joe went on and said, “Dennis has got a lot of nerves.
 I don’t think he deserves to be in politics.
 He gave my son some chicks and hit him over the head for $75,000.
 Those girls weren’t worth $10.00.”

 Lamar’s dad is not over the incident that nearly led to his son’s demise at the Bunny Ranch.
 He said, “He’s going to run Vegas’ economy into the ground, just like he did my son.
 I don’t like that mother f**ker.”